-Professor Gilbertson was born in a small town in west central Wisconsin after a B.S. degree from UW LaCrosse and a M.S. degree from the University of Michigan, He graduated from the University of Chicago with his Ph.D.
-He started career at Washington University in Saint Louis where he met the other Dr. Gilbertson, Michelle.
-After 13 years, he was recruited to the University of Texas Medical Branch in Galveston and eventually came to UH in 2009.
+Gilbertson was born in a small town in West Central Wisconsin.
+He obtained a bacherlor's degree from the University of Wisconsin - La Crosse and a master's degree from the University of Michigan, before receiving a doctorate degree from the University of Chicago.
+He started his professional career at Washington University in Saint Louis, where he met his wife, Michelle.
+After a 13-year stint at Washington University, Gilbertson was recruited to the University of Texas Medical Branch in Galveston and eventually came to the University of Houston (UH) in 2009.

 Gilberton’s wife, Michelle, Ph.D., serves as his full partner in the Faculty-in-Residence (FIR) Program.
 Michelle was born in Des Planes Ill., home of the original McDonalds.
 After obtaining a bachelor's degree in chemistry from Valparaiso University, she went on to pursue a doctorate degree from Northwestern University.
 Michelle is assistant chair in the Chemistry Department at Rice University, where she teaches courses offered in the first two years of study.
 She has a personal love of teaching and watching “the light come on” for students as they figure out how to succeed in college.